Jill Baijings

-Jill Johanna Wilhelmina Baijings (/nl/; born 23 February 2001) is a Dutch professional footballer who plays as a central or defensive midfielder for Women's Super League club Aston Villa and the Netherlands national team.
+Jill Johanna Wilhelmina Baijings (/nl/; born 23 February 2001) is a Dutch professional footballer who plays as a midfielder for Women's Super League club Aston Villa and the Netherlands national team.

 Club career

 Youth

 Baijings played for SV Terheijden and Madese Boys in her youth.

 Heerenveen

 Baijings made her league debut for Heerenveen on 23 August 2019 against PSV.
 She made 12 appearances for the club but would not score for Heerenveen.

 SGS Essen

 Baijings was announced at SGS Essen on 8 June 2020.
 She made her league debut against Wolfsburg on 4 September 2020.
 She scored her first league goal against Werder Bremen on 27 September 2020, scoring in the 4th minute.

 Bayer Leverkusen

 On 1 July 2022, Baijings joined Bayer Leverkusen on a two-year deal.
 She scored on her league debut, scoring against MSV Duisburg in the 23rd minute on 18 September 2022.

 Bayern Munich

 On 5 July 2023, Baijings signed a three-year contract with Bayern Munich.
 She made her league debut against Freiburg on 15 September 2023.
 She scored her first goal for the club in the DFB-Pokal Frauen against Kickers Offenbach on 14 February 2024, scoring in the 78th minute.